robscott/kube-capacity/README.md

 Kube-capacity supports advanced filtering by taints.
 Users can filter in and filter out taints within the same expression.
 The following examples show how to use node taint filters:

 ```
+kube-capacity --node-taints special=true:NoSchedule
-kube-capacity --node-taints node.kubernetes.io/disk-pressure
+kube-capacity --node-taints special:NoSchedule
 ```
-This will return nodes with a `node.kubernetes.io/disk-pressure` taint.
+These will return only special nodes.
 ```
+kube-capacity --node-taints special=true:NoSchedule-
-kube-capacity --node-taints node.kubernetes.io/unschedulable:NoSchedule-
+kube-capacity --node-taints special:NoSchedule-
 ```
-This will filter out nodes with a `node.kubernetes.io/unschedulable:NoSchedule` taint.
+These will filter out special nodes and return only unspecial nodes.
 ```
-kube-capacity --node-taints node.kubernetes.io/disk-pressure,node.kubernetes.io/unschedulable:NoSchedule-
+kube-capacity --node-taints special=true:NoSchedule,old-hardware:NoSchedule-
 ```
-This will return nodes with a `node.kubernetes.io/disk-pressure` taint and filter out nodes with a `node.kubernetes.io/unschedulable:NoSchedule` taint.
-In other words, display the capacity on nodes that have high disk pressure but don't display the ones that can't schedule workloads.
+This will return special nodes that are not tainted with `old-hardware:NoSchedule`.
+In other words, display the special nodes but don't display the ones that are running on old hardware.
 ```
 kube-capacity --no-taint
 ```